zenite-docs/zenite-docs.github.io/server/information.md

 The information tab contains the basic server information.

-* Created on - the date server was created on
+* Created on - the date server was created on.
-* Server Type - the server database type
+* Server Type - the server database type.
-* Last seen online - the last time zenite received a server heartbeat
+* Last seen online - the last time zenite received a server heartbeat.
-* IP - the server public IP
+* IP - the server public IP.
-* Server Region - the datacenter region the server resides on
+* Server Region - the datacenter region the server resides on.
-* Server Tier - the server performance tier
+* Server Tier - the server performance tier.
 * Price per Month - the price of the server on monthly basis.
 This price **will not** change if there are any pricing changes for the current server tier on zenite.
 The price of already deployed servers for a single tier will stay the same, always.

 ## Root credentials